DennisLent/RustyRunways/docs/python/index.md

 # Python

-Python bindings expose the Rust Core engine to Python for scripting, analysis, and RL/ML workflows.
-For game rules, see Core.
+The Python bindings expose the Rust core engine for scripting, data analysis, and reinforcement‑learning workflows.
+They respect the same economic defaults as the game clients: when you build an environment without a YAML override you start with $650 000, a 12‑airport network, weekly restocks, and six‑hour fuel updates.
+Every CLI command can be issued from Python, so automated agents interact with the simulation just like human players.

+As part of the balancing process we routinely let heuristic agents play through procedurally generated worlds so we can observe cash curves, order feasibility, and upgrade cadence.
+The tooling used for that process lives in the `benchmarks/` directory and is referenced near the end of this document.

 ## Installation